 I originally got the link to this video from Dr Jonny Bowden (the Sherpa).
-The video is a presentation by Dr Steven Gundry as part of his sales pitch for his prebiotic supplement: “Prebiothrive”.
+It is a presentation by Dr Steven Gundry as part of his sales pitch for his prebiotic supplement: “Prebiothrive”.
 He does share some great info about high-lectin foods to avoid, and how to promote a healthy gut.
 See pdf file for my notes at GutHealth-Prebiotics_SGundry notes (pdf) [also saved CATSFORK > PDF files / GutHealth-Prebiotics_SGundry notes.pdf ; originally saved HEALTH-NUTRITION > 1_MISC INFO].
 Here’s his highlights:

 - Important bugs in a healthy gut (probiotics) includes: H. Pylori and bifidobacteria

 - Prebiotics are essential, as they feed the probiotics.
 Fiber and oligosaccharides are prebiotics which are present in fruits, veggies, nuts and legumes.
 They are also available as supplements.